 Often combined with trips to the Underground River, Ugong Rock is a must for adrenaline junkies!
 The view is stunning and coupled with a bit of thrill, simply unforgettable.

 Trusty Cebu Pacific has flights from Manila-Puerto Princesa, as well as Cebu-Puerto Princesa making it pretty accessible for travellers.

 If you prefer the slower transport options, there is a boat running from Iloilo (Panay) to Puerto Princesa, stopping off at the stunning Cuyo island group.
 We recommend searching for local transport on 12Go.Asia.

 From El Nido, you can catch an easy van ride to Puerto taking around 6 hours.

 Where to go next?

-- Port Barton – an idyllic spot located a half hour from the highway along an incredible jungle road.
-The extra travel time is worth it – this is an extremely laid back, relaxed and beautiful spot.
+- Port Barton – An idyllic spot located half hour from the highway along an incredible jungle road.
+The extra travel time is worth it; this is an extremely laid back, relaxed and beautiful spot.

 - El Nido – Probably one of the best spots in the Philippines where postcard-perfect beaches and lagoons await.
 Whatever you do, don’t miss El Nido!